Function Call

 Whitespace

-If a sum is specified, it returns the total count of characters belonging to any of the specified types.
+If a sum is specified, the total number of characters belonging to any of the specified types is returned.

-The second argument specifies the string to inspect.
+Argument 2 specifies the string to be inspected.

-For example, to determine if the cell specified by [PRO_CD] contains only alphanumeric characters, do the following:
+For example, to determine whether the cell specified by [PRO_CD] contains only alphanumeric characters, use the following:

 @num_of_chars_of_type(1+2+4, [PRO_CD].Text)=@len([PRO_CD].Text)